bodrick/awesome/TOPICS.md

 *   [jesec/flood](https://github.com/jesec/flood) - A modern web UI for various torrent clients with a Node.js backend and React frontend.
 *   [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.
 *   [coderaiser/cloudcmd](https://github.com/coderaiser/cloudcmd) - ✨☁️📁✨ Cloud Commander file manager for the web with console and editor.
-*   [goldbergyoni/javascript-testing-best-practices](https://github.com/goldbergyoni/javascript-testing-best-practices) - 📗🌐 🚢 Comprehensive and exhaustive JavaScript & Node.js testing best practices (June 2023)
+*   [goldbergyoni/javascript-testing-best-practices](https://github.com/goldbergyoni/javascript-testing-best-practices) - 📗🌐 🚢 Comprehensive and exhaustive JavaScript & Node.js testing best practices (July 2023)
 *   [coderaiser/putout](https://github.com/coderaiser/putout) - 🐊  Pluggable and configurable JavaScript Linter and code transformer with built-in ESLint and Babel support for js, jsx typescript, flow, markdown, yaml and json.
 Write declarative codemods in a simplest possible way 😏
 *   [nrwl/nx](https://github.com/nrwl/nx) - Smart, Fast and Extensible Build System
 *   [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node\_modules 📦 dir in your system and how heavy they are.
 You can then select which ones you want to erase to free up space 🧹